mhorpheus/test/DFIR-Hotline.md

 The purpose of this page is to document the IRIS Hotline procedures both generically and as they pertain to Incident Response in-bounds from the Hotline.

-X-Force IRIS maintains several hotline numbers in different geographies - they are used by Clients to declare a security incident and request emergency assistance.
-Such call, denoted as "initial call" is used to gather basic understanding of an incident as well as customer details so a Triage and Scoping call can proceed, resulting in an investigation being launched.
-IRIS uses a 24/7 availability, Follow the Sun Emergency Hotline.
+X-Force IRIS maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request IRIS assistance.
+Such call, denoted as "initial call" is used to gather basic understanding of an incident as well as client details so a Triage and Scoping call can proceed, resulting in an investigation being launched.
+IRIS uses a 24/7 available Follow the Sun Emergency Hotline.
 Using IRIS Hotline, Clients can reach a technical member of the IRIS team day or night if they are experiencing an incident.
-This is one of the main avenues our clients use to engage IRIS and in some cases this is the Client's first impression of our organization.
+This is one of the main avenues our Clients use to engage IRIS and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming hotline calls.

 Hotline numbers are publicly available in the Internet.
-Additionally, non-subscription customers can call the hotline and request assistance in "Ad-hoc" approach.
+Additionally, non-subscription Clients can call the hotline and request assistance in "Ad-hoc" approach.
 Requesting assistance through a Hotline call is the only correct and reliable way to receive emergency assistance.

 The following documentation is a guideline for IRIS consultants for IRIS Hotline procedures and is a living document.
 If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/Home)).

 ### Regional Numbers
 IRIS maintains several hotline numbers for multiple countries.
-Due to history of integration, four main regions maintaining their local hotline numbers, delivered by different telecommunication providers.
-With introduction of [Follow the Sun] for incident intake, all except Japan, have been integrated and now lead to the same on-call person.
+Due to history of integration, four main regions maintain their local hotline numbers, supported by different telecommunication providers.
+With introduction of [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake), all except Japan, have been integrated and now lead to the same on-call person.

 Please use the following tables to identify individual regional/country hotline numbers.
-The list is also available in the form of PDF [Leaflet](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/DFIR/IBM%20X-Force%20IRIS%20Hotline%20Numbers.pdf) to be shared with a customer.
+The list is also available in the form of PDF [Leaflet](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/DFIR/IBM%20X-Force%20IRIS%20Hotline%20Numbers.pdf) to be shared with a Client.

 #### Asia & Pacific (APAC)
 | Country/Region | Emergency Number |